intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/example/loadmodel/README.md

 **ModelValidator** provides an integrated example to load models, and test over imagenet validation dataset on Spark.

+For most CNN models, it's recommended to enable MKL-DNN acceleration by specifying `bigdl.engineType` as `mkldnn` for model validation.

 ## Preparation

 To start with this example, you need prepare your model, dataset.